Grand Western Canal: Construction

 Finally in 1810, work started under the direction of John Thomas.
 Surprisingly, the decision was taken to start in the middle, with a 2+1/2 mi section of the main line and the 9 mi branch to Tiverton.
 The logic for this was that there was a large potential trade in limestone between quarries at Canonsleigh and Tiverton, and this would generate income.
 The summit level was cut 16 ft lower than the original plans, so that no locks would be required, but this greatly increased the amount of earthworks required.
-A further Act was obtained in 1811 to sanction this, and to re-route the canal near Halberton, where Rock Bridge was constructed to carry the road over the canal.
+A further act was obtained, the Grand Western Canal Act 1811 (51 Geo.
+3. c. clxviii) to sanction this, and to re-route the canal near Halberton, where Rock Bridge was constructed to carry the road over the canal.
 The same engineers that built the canal also built a substantial country house, turnpike house and cottages at the site.
 Several other bridges, including Batten's Bridge, Crownhills Bridge, Greenway Bridge and Sellick Bridge were also constructed at Halberton to carry minor roads over the canal.

 With costs much higher than anticipated, work ceased in June 1811.
-After much deliberation, it was decided to continue construction, and to obtain a third Act of Parliament to authorise increased charges for carriage of goods.
+After much deliberation, it was decided to continue construction, and to obtain a third act of Parliament, the Grand Western Canal Act 1812 (52 Geo.
+3. c. xvi), to authorise increased charges for carriage of goods.
 By 1812, progress was being made, but was hampered by the need for rock cuttings at Holcombe Rogus.
 Leakage also meant that some sections needed to be lined with puddle clay.
 Lime kilns were constructed to provide the materials.
 These kilns can still be seen beside the canal, close to the Waytown Tunnel.
 Fenacre Bridge and Fossend Bridge were constructed at Burlescombe, where culverts were also needed to manage the streams.
 At a total cost of £244,505, the canal was opened on 25 August 1814, when the first boat travelled from Lowdwells to Tiverton, laden with coal.

 At Sampford Peverell two rectories were built in 1836, at the expense of the Grand Western Canal Company, in compensation for cutting through the grounds and demolishing the south wing of the Old Rectory.
 Two road bridges were also needed in the village.